Labor force in the United States: Health Inequalities in the Labor Force

 The Supplemental Poverty Measure (SPM).
 According to Congressional Research Service, SPM is a measure of economic deprivation.
 This tool helps to collect, effort, and report the data of individuals, households, etc., living with a lack of financial resources to reach a certain standard of living.
 Poverty thresholds are family size and composition.
 People will be considered their poverty status based on their financial resources against the thresholds.
 Those whose financial resources are lower than thresholds will be regarded as poor.
 In 2021, the official poverty rate was 11.6%, equal to 37.9 million people in poverty, and SPM was 7.8%, slightly decreasing compared with 9.2% in 2020 and 11.7% in 2019.
 SPM in 2021 was also the lowest rate since 2009.

 Health Insurance Coverage.
 There are two sector, public and private insurance.
-According to Center for Disease Control and Prevention statistics, in 2021, 13.5% of people aged 18-64 were insured, 39.5% used public insurance, and 60.4% used private insurance.
+According to Center for Disease Control and Prevention statistics, in 2021, 13.5% of people aged 18–64 were uninsured, 39.5% used public insurance, and 60.4% used private insurance.
 Even though personal insurance coverage is more common than public insurance coverage, and people typically change insurance type during the calendar year, in 2021, the percentage of general insurance coverage will be higher than private compared to 2020.
-The data from the National Center for Health Statistics, the ratio of adult aged from 18 to 64 that are insured tend to increase and is related to households' income level.
-The percentage of insured people from 18 to 64 fell and significantly decreased as the following 24.5%, 23.7%, and 8.4%.
+The data from the National Center for Health Statistics, the ratio of adult aged from 18 to 64 that are uninsured tend to decrease and is related to households' income level.
+The percentage of uninsured people from 18 to 64 fell and significantly decreased as the following 24.5%, 23.7%, and 8.4%.
 The Federal Poverty Level (FPL) is divided into less than 100%, above 100%, less than 200%, and 200%.

 Income.
 Similarly to SPM, there is no significant change in revenue in 2021 compared to 2020, $70,784 vs. $71,186.
 Although the total number of workers in both years is the same, the status of employees tends to move from part-time to full-time employees in 2021.
 Part-time employees have higher median earnings than full-time employees, about 4.1%.